NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

 Prompt Learning
 -------------

 Within NeMo we refer to **p-tuning** and **prompt tuning** methods collectively as prompt learning.
 Both methods are parameter efficient alternatives to fine-tuning pretrained language models.
 Our NeMo implementation makes it possible to use one pretrained GPT model on many downstream tasks without needing to tune the model's full set of parameters.
 It also allows for adding new tasks to your model without overwriting or disrupting previous tasks for which the model has already been p-tuned/prompt-tuned.
 Because the original model parameters are frozen and never altered by either method, p-tuning/prompt-tuning also avoid cartographic forgetting issues often encountered when fine-tuning models.

+Instead of selecting discrete text prompts in a manual or automated fashion, prompt tuning and p-tuning utilize virtual prompt embeddings that can be optimized via gradient decent.
+The only difference between prompt tuning and p-tuning within NeMo-Megatron is the architecture used to tune the soft prompt tokens during training.

 - Our prompt tuning implementation is based off Lester et. al’s EMNLP 2021 paper "`The Power of Scale for Parameter-Efficient Prompt Tuning <https://arxiv.org/abs/2104.08691>`_"
 - Our p-tuning implementation is based off Liu et al's paper "`GPT Understands, Too <https://arxiv.org/abs/2103.10385>`_"

-Instead of selecting discrete text prompts in a manual or automated fashion, prompt tuning and p-tuning utilize virtual prompt tokens that can be optimized via gradient decent.
-The only difference between prompt tuning and p-tuning within NeMo-Megatron is the architecture used to tune the soft prompt tokens during training.
+Our continuous learning capability for combined p-tuning and prompt tuning with GPT style models is a NeMo specific extension of the author's original work.

 Terminology
 ^^^^^^^^^^
-We will be using the terms ``continuous``, ``soft``, and ``virtual`` interchangeably to refer to tokens inserted into the model prompt that have no concrete mapping to strings or characters within the model’s vocabulary.
-These virtual tokens exist in contrast to the ``discrete``, ``hard``, or ``real`` tokens that do make up the model’s vocabulary.
+We will be using the terms ``continuous``, ``soft``, and ``virtual`` token interchangeably to refer to embeddings inserted into the model prompt that have no concrete mapping to strings or characters within the model’s vocabulary.
+These virtual token embeddings exist in contrast to the ``discrete``, ``hard``, or ``real`` tokens that do make up the model’s vocabulary.
 Virtual tokens are purely 1D vectors with dimensionality equal to that of each real token embedding, matching the ``hidden_size`` hyperparameter.
-In training and inference, continuous token embeddings are inserted amoung discrete token embeddings according to a template you provide in the model's config.
+In training and inference, continuous token embeddings are inserted among discrete token embeddings according to a template you provide in the model's config.
 We will demonstrate how to do this below.

 When referring to p-tuning and prompt tuning together, we will be using the phrase prompt learning for simplicity.

 Prompt Tuning
 ^^^^^^^^^^^^^

 In prompt-tuning a pretrained GPT model, soft prompt embeddings are initialized as a 2D matrix of size ``total_virtual_tokens X hidden_size``.
 Each task the model is prompt-tuned to perform has its own 2D embedding matrix associated with it.
-Tasks do not share any parameters during traning or inference.
+Tasks do not share any parameters during training or inference.
 All GPT model parameters are frozen and only the embedding parameters for each task are updated during training.

 In prompt tuning you can specify how the embeddings are initialized for each task.
 You can either